 Retraining Your Body

-Sleep deprivation therapy is based on the idea that your body has learned how to get along without sleep.
+Sleep Restriction Therapy, also called sleep deprivation therapy, is based on the idea that your body has learned how to get along without sleep.
 Whether this was caused by circadian rhythms, trauma or bad habits when you were young, good evidence shows that you can retrain your body to sleep again.
+Read More

 One fourth of all chronic sleep disorders are the result of a mismatch between the body’s internal clock and the external 24-hour schedule.
 These sleep-timing problems are called circadian rhythm sleep disorders because ‘circadian’ describes the body’s daily sleep/wake hormone regulation (Circadian is Latin for ‘about a day’).
 In addition, most other sleep disorders can damage circadian rhythms and further compound sleep problems.
 The National Institute of Health estimates that over 35 million Americans suffer from circadian rhythm disorders.